phpdev-uk/aoc.phpdeveloper.org.uk/content/tips.md

 Advent of Code problems can seem daunting at first, especially if you're using a new language to solve them.
 They also get progressively harder as the month goes on.

-## Premature optimisation is bad
+## Premature optimisation is a bad idea

 This is a general rule in programming, and it applies here.
-Unless you are playing Code Golf, don't try and come up with an optimised solution (e.g. in terms of source code length) on your first attempt.
+Unless you are playing [Code Golf](https://en.wikipedia.org/wiki/Code_golf), don't try and come up with an optimised solution (e.g. in terms of source code length) on your first attempt.
 Bear in mind that:

  1. If the solution takes a couple of minutes to run, you are the only person inconvenienced by this.
  1. You have the full resources of your development machine to throw at the problem - as opposed to a shared environment such as a server where you have to consider other users and systems.